 Halo rigs are by far the easiest to make and the easiest to put on.
 They can be hidden quite effectively if colored and fitted correctly.
 If done improperly they end up looking like the actor is wearing a hair-net.
 Halo rigs don't work for everyone, the hair line has to be such that the mic wire and elastic have a place to hide, and aren't stretched across the forehead without the cover of hair.
 Halo rigs can be difficult to hide properly if the actor has a receding hairline or a "widows peak" as the wire will want to run across the forehead.
 Bangs are also very helpful in hiding the head of the microphone.

-The photo to the left shows an uncolored halo rig.
+Fig 1 shows an uncolored halo rig.
 The elastic is tied to the mic wire just behind the head of the mic, and again several inches down the mic wire resulting in a circle that can be placed around the actors head, with the mic in the center of the forehead at the hairline, and the mic wire trailing down the middle of the back of the actors neck.
 We use a bowline knot with a half-hitch to secure the elastic to the mic wire.
 It holds well, and before it's tightened down can be slid on the wire to get the position correct.
 Care should be taken not to make the knot too tight, as that can be damaging to the mic wire.
 Sometimes a drop of super-glue on the knot can save re-tieing knots that have come loose.
 Use your best judgement with the glue, it can create problems of it's own.

-The photo to the right shows a halo rig on an actor.
+Fig 2 shows a halo rig on an actor.
 The photo was taken with a slightly upward angle as to show the microphone.
 From a forward angle the mic head hides behind the actors hair.
 In this case care was taken to arrange the wire in such a was as to weave it through the actors hair leaving only the head of the mic protruding onto the actors forehead

-This photo shows the same actor from the side.
+Fig 3 shows the same actor from the side.
 Notice the mic wire is colorized to blend in with the actors hair color, making it very difficult to see, even close up.
 From stage, this microphone completely disappears.

-Here is a shot of another halo rig.
+Fig 4 is a shot of another halo rig.
 This photo was taken looking at the side of the actors head to show the microphone head extending down the forehead and being obscured by the actors hair.
 Notice the mic wire to the right has not yet been properly dressed through the hair.

 The Clip Method

-Toupee clip rigs can be used to blend into the hair when halo rigs are not an option.
+Toupee clip rigs (Fig 5) can be used to blend into the hair when halo rigs are not an option.
 Some actors prefer them to the elastic rigs, however the clips can be hard on the hair and end up pulling hair out, leaving thin spots unless care is taken when removing the rig.
 Clip rigs are time consuming to build.
 Attaching the elastic to the clips and threading the mic wire through, as well as getting the clip placement correct for the application is once again a trial and error proposition.

-Here is a picture of a clip rig.
+Fig 6 is a picture of a clip rig.
 In this instance we were able to use a black mic and black clips, no extra color was used.
 Notice the head of the mic, a Hellerman sleeve is placed just behind the mic head to minimize any sweat that might run down the mic wire.
 This is a close-up shot of the toupee clip with the elastic tied between the two holes on either side, and the mic wire threaded through and wrapped around the elastic.

-Here is a photo of the rig in the actors hair.
+Fig 7 is a photo of the rig in the actors hair.
 The arrow points to the clip hidden in the hair.
 Once again, this rig completely disappears when viewed from the stage.
 This photo is taken from straight on.
 This actor has a hair line that is ideal for this sort of placement.
 The mic sits past the crest in the actors brow, placing the mic on the front of the actors face, not the top of their head.

-Here's a photo of the back of an actors head, showing the mic wire and toupee clip holding the wire in place.
+Fig 8 is a photo of the back of an actors head, showing the mic wire and toupee clip holding the wire in place.
 In addition to the clip, a piece of surgical tape is used on the back of the actors neck to provide additional adhesion.

 The Ear Rig

-I am not a fan of the sound of the ear rig, but sometimes it's the only option.
+I am not a fan of the sound of the ear rig (Fig 9), but sometimes it's the only option.
 Here's a photo of an unfinished ear rig.
 It is a piece of coat hanger bent into the correct shape.
 The mic wire, and a piece of floral wire and the coat hanger are held together with Hellerman sleeves.
 A little moleskin or fabric surgical tape covers the Hellerman sleeves, to provide a little comfort for the actor.

-Here's a closeup of the elements inside of the Hellerman sleeves.
+Fig 10 is a closeup of the elements inside of the Hellerman sleeves.
 From left to right, you can see the mic wire, the floral wire, and the coat hanger wire.
 I don't have a picture of one of these rigs on an actor.
 Notes on painting: This is camouflage.
 In the hair, using color that's just a little darker is easier to make disappear.
 Military camo is multi color, and multi pattern.
 Varying the color a bit usually gives better results than solid colors.
 It's all about trial an error to see what works and what doesn't.
 If your trying to hide a wire across open expanses to flesh (down someone's back for instance) generally going just a bit lighter works best.
 Once again, trial and error.
 Notes on maintaining rigs: Mics don't last forever, and the knots, elastic, clips get old and colors fades.
 Be sure to write down what works for each actor, and all the parts you need to build each rig.
 For the principals roles we generally build 2 for each of them so that if one breaks, we have another ready to go.
 Building a new rig is just to time consuming and tedious to have to do it at the half-hour or worse during a performance.
 Notes on placement: Here's a can of worms.
 In an ideal situation, the sound designer would have absolute say over mic placement, but that's not how it works.
-I prefer the center of the forehead, provided the shape of ones brow allows the mic to sit on the front of the actors face and not the top of their head.
+I prefer the center of the forehead, provided the shape of the actors brow allows the mic to sit on the front of the actors face and not the top of their head.
 Of course, the use of hats in the production could influence mic placement, as the sound produced with a hat tends to be hollow and loud.
 If an actor has a lack of hair, perhaps the only option for unobtrusive micing is the ear rig.
 Be sure to check into the use of rechargeable batteries for your wireless mics.